 Being parents of a 5 year old while running our busy food tour business means we have had many years to explore the kid friendly sights and amazing places for kids Mexico City has to offer.
 Not only do people adore kids (and dogs!) there are plenty of parks and restaurants with ludotecas (play areas with games and toys, and in most cases a nanny too).
 There are some restaurants that have ludotecas everyday and a higher number that have them only on weekends.
-Another way to experience the best of Mexico City’s food scene as a family is on our Tacos & Helados food tour in the Condesa neighborhood.
+Another way to experience the best of Mexico City’s food scene as a family is on our Taste of Condesa experience.

 Also, there are tons of things to do to keep kids entertained.

 Parcela (Calle Querétaro 217, Roma Norte): A very pretty restaurant in Roma Norte with a great outdoor play area.

 Bonito Pop Food (2 locations: Av Nuevo Leon 103, Condesa and Avenida de la Paz 39, San Ángel): Nice restaurant for parents with a large menu and good cocktails too.
 Ludoteca also has a nanny to supervise the kids.

 5M Restaurant (Avenida 5 de Mayo 10, Centro Histórico): A modern restaurant serving everything from non-Mexican food to exotic Mexican.
 There is a small kid’s area at the back, which comes in handy when toddlers are in tow.